Enoki Mushrooms Marinated in Soy Sauce

 Doing this will allow all of the enoki mushrooms to marinate.

-To store: Store in an airtight container.
-Will keep for 2 - 3 days in the refrigerator.
+Store in an airtight container.
+Will keep for 2-3 days in the refrigerator.